ranjitlall/ranjitlall.github.io/_pages/about.md

 <p align="justify">
 I am an Associate Professor of International Political Economy in the <a href = "https://www.politics.ox.ac.uk/"> Department of Politics and International Relations</a> and a Fellow of <a href = "https://www.sjc.ox.ac.uk/"> St John's College</a> at the University of Oxford. </p>

 <p align="justify"> My research focuses on the political economy of international cooperation, development, and technological change.
-My book <a href = "https://doi.org/10.1017/9781009216265"> Making International Institutions Work</a> seeks to understand why some international institutions perform better than others.
+My book <i> <a href = "https://doi.org/10.1017/9781009216265"> Making International Institutions Work</a> </i> seeks to understand why some international institutions perform better than others.
 I also have methodological interests in machine learning and the analysis of missing data. </p>

 <p align="justify"> I received my PhD in Government from Harvard University and my BA in Philosophy, Politics, and Economics from the University of Oxford.
 My research has received the <i> Merze Tate Award </i> from the American Political Science Association and the <i> Leamer-Rosenthal Prize for Open Social Science </i> from the Berkeley Initiative for Transparency in the Social Sciences.
 Before my PhD, I worked as an economist at the Bank of England and an editorial writer at the Financial Times. </p>